dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
 Why?

+The contents will be the same.
+This is becuase classes are referential types, so when 'library2' is created, it is passed the same address as library1, so any changes made with either label actually effect the same instance of 'MusicLibrary' in memory.

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>